-In submitting the above text, the conciliation Commission had n mind the consideration must be given to the refugees' choice and the expressed intention of those choosing to return to live at peace with their neighbours; and to the possibilities of the integration of the returning refugees into the national life of Israel.
+In working out practical procedures for actual repatriation, consideration must be given to the refugees' choice and the expressed intention of those choosing to return to live at peace with their neighbours; and to the possibilities of the integration of the returning refugees into the national life of Israel.
 The Commission proposes therefore to pursue with Israel the consideration of methods for the determination of the number of refugees that can be repatriated with these criteria in mind.

-3. Point Three of the commission's comprehensive proposals reads as follows:
+3. Point Three of the Commission's comprehensive proposals reads as follows: